Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 18) Life After Beth (2014)

-This little indie horror comedy directed by Jeff Baena is a fantastic example of what can be done within the genre when you have a clear message, an intelligent director and a talented cast.
+This little indie horror-comedy directed by Jeff Baena is a fantastic example of what can be done within the genre when you have a clear message, an intelligent director, and a talented cast.

 Life After Beth is about overcoming emotional breakthroughs and that message is delivered in small doses of quite powerful dark humor.

-With the typical quirky style of Aubrey Plaza, this comedy alternates really sentimental moments with cannibalism, putrefaction and almost cartoonish characters.
+With the typical quirky style of Aubrey Plaza, this comedy alternates really sentimental moments with cannibalism, putrefaction, and almost cartoonish characters.
 It's a good mix.

-This is a small film that far from abusing your time and energy, it offers a refreshing experience.
+This is a small film that is far from abusing your time and energy, it offers a refreshing experience.